Skip to content

 The reason was a lack of gearbox supply.

 You see, transmissions are complex, long-lead parts with tight fits and strict certification requirements.
-A plant can often swap a fastener or a trim part, but it cannot swap a gearbox source overnight without risking delays in testing and approval.
+A plant can often replace a fastener or trim part, but it cannot replace a gearbox source overnight without risking delays in testing and approval.

-That is why one missing part can stop an entire build line.
+That is why a single missing part can halt an entire build line.

 The Ghent facility employs about 7,000 workers and normally produces more than 5,000 cars per week.
-A three-day stop implies about 3,500–4,000 vehicles not built during the pause window.
+A three-day stop implies approximately 3,500–4,000 vehicles that are not built during the pause window.

-However, the short production pause meant Volvo was trying to avoid a chaotic stall.
+However, the brief production pause indicated that Volvo was seeking to avoid a chaotic halt.
 Especially given that the company did not close all its European operations.

 The Gothenburg, Sweden, plant continued.
-And Volvo stated it did not expect an effect on its wider sales or production plans.
-That kind of narrow shutdown suggests Volvo had a clear view of the binding part at the time of the decision.
+Volvo stated that it did not expect any effect on its broader sales or production plans.
+Such a narrow shutdown suggests that Volvo had a clear view of the binding part at the time of the decision.

 Volvo’s three-day suspension at a plant producing over 5,000 cars weekly translates to approximately 3,500-4,000 lost vehicles during the closure.

-However, Volvo’s claim of “no impact on global sales or production plans” suggests that the company compensated for it through several mechanisms.
+However, Volvo’s claim of “no impact on global sales or production plans” suggests that the company offset the impact through several mechanisms.

 Read More: Lessons From ASOS’s Bet on Warehouse Centralization